 Google Talk, with its cute chat bubble icon, was one of the best products it developed.
 An instant messaging service quite popular from 2005 to 2015, Google Talk or GTalk was a favorite tool for communication among youngsters.

 It was available for Microsoft Windows, Chrome OS, Blackberry, and Android.
 Although we have several new and innovative chat applications, Google Talk was an incredible product of its time.

 Before Google Photos, users relied on Picasa a free image organizer and editor compatible with Windows, macOS, and Linux.
-Developed by LifeScape and later acquired by Google, Picasa was available from 2004, but in 2016 the tech giant announced discontinuing the software to focus solely on Google Photos, a cross-platform cloud-based service.
+Developed by LifeScape and later acquired by Google, Picasa has been available since 2004, but in 2016 the tech giant announced discontinuing the software to focus solely on Google Photos, a cross-platform cloud-based service.

 #4 Google Latitude

 Google Latitude was a cool feature that allowed users to view their current location on Google Maps.
 With their Google account, users could map their location on Google Maps using their cell phones.
 They could control the details and accuracy of what their friends or other users could see.
 For instance, they can share their exact location or limit it only to the current city.
 Google discontinued this product in 2013 and incorporated the location-sharing feature into Google Maps itself.

 Did you know Google offered a URL-shortening tool?
 It was called Google Go Links aka Google Short Links.
 This tool allowed Google Workspace subscribers to customize and shorten URLs as per their needs.
 Users used these shortened URLs to redirect other users to the original URL of their choice.
 Recently, the software giant shut down this service, and people switched to other popular URL-shortening websites online.